gholtzap/journal/posts/why_cs_majors_cant_get_jobs.md

 These are some of the most lucrative areas for projects of all time.

+---

 You don’t have to be an expert in another field, but you need to be good enough to identify a problem to solve.
 Examples:

 - If you play video games, create a cheating engine.
 - If you own stocks, create an asset management tool.
 - If you rock climb, create an AR interface to map routes.

+---

-Your project should hit at least one of these categories:
+**Your project should hit at least one of these categories:**

 1. Make money
 2. Attract a ton of attention